 “I pledge myself to uphold the high purposes of the National Honor Society to which I have been selected.
 I will be true to the principles for which it stands.
 I will be loyal to Tampa Catholic High School, and will maintain and encourage high standards of scholarship, service, leadership, and character. “

 The National Honor Society is the nation's premier organization established to recognize outstanding high school students.
-More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character.
+More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of Scholarship, Service, Character, and Leadership.
 These characteristics have been associated with membership in the organization since its beginnings in 1921.

-Scholarship means a commitment to learning.
+Scholarshipmeans a commitment to learning.
 A student is willing to spend hours in reading and study, knowing the lasting benefits of a cultured mind.
 An NHS member should continue to learn even when formal education has ended, for education ends only with life.
-Knowledge is one great element in life which leads to the highest success, and it can be acquired in only one way- through diligence and effort.
-Learning furnishes the lamp by which we read the past, and the light which illuminates the future.
+Knowledge is one great element in life that leads to the highest success, and it can be acquired in only one way – through diligence and effort.
+Learning furnishes the lamp by which we read the past and the light that illuminates the future.
 The members of NHS are charged to continually expand their world through the opportunities inherent in scholarship.

-Service can be described in various ways.
+Servicecan be described in various ways.
 In the routine of the day’s work, many opportunities arise to help others.
-Willingness to work for the benefit of those in need, without monetary compensation or without recognition is the quality we seek in our membership.
+Willingness to work for the benefit of those in need, without monetary compensation or without recognition, is the quality we seek in our members.

-Character is the force within each individual which distinguishes that person from others.
+Characteris the force within each individual that distinguishes that person from others.
 It gives each one individuality.
-It is that without which no one can respect oneself, nor hope to attain the respect of others.
-It is this force of character which guides one through life and, when once developed, grows steadily.
+It is that without which no one can respect himself or herself, nor hope to attain the respect of others.
+It is this force of character that guides one through life and, when once developed, grows steadily.
 Character is achieved, not received.
 It is the product of constant action, daily striving to make the right choice.
-NHS members are chared to demonstrate such qualities as reliability, honesty, and sincerity, in order to prove by example their commitment to character.
+NHS members are charged to demonstrate such qualities as reliability, honesty, and sincerity in order to prove by example their commitment to character.

 **This introduction is adapted from the NHS induction ceremony.

-The National Honor Society is composed of students who, throughout their high school years, demonstrate high qualities of character, leadership, scholarship, and service.
-In order for a student to be considered for membership in the Veritas Chapter of the National Honor Society at Tampa catholic High School he/she must:
+The National Honor Society is composed of students who, throughout their high school years, demonstrate high qualities of scholarship, service, character, and leadership.
+In order for a student to be considered for membership in the Veritas Chapter of the National Honor Society at Tampa catholic High School, he/she must:

 - Be a junior or senior at Tampa Catholic High School